Mélanie Joly urges patience on long road toward cultural policy shakeup

 Ms. Joly told The Globe and Mail soon after she was sworn in that she considered it her duty to put Heritage business on the agendas of other ministers, and has claimed success for doing so in the official languages file, which is the biggest single line-item in her budget.
 In February, Justice Minister Jody Wilson-Raybould reinstated the Court Challenges program, which gives support to citizen’s complaints of rights infringement, including language rights.

-One problem area for Ms. Joly is Indigenous languages, which are losing fluent native speakers almost by the day.
+One area in which Ms. Joly may be missing the urgency of the moment is Indigenous languages, which are losing fluent speakers almost by the day.
 The Prime Minister promised an Aboriginal Languages Act in December, but Ms. Joly says it will be done before the mandate runs out in 2019.
 In the mean time, Heritage is streaming $23.3-million in new money to its Aboriginal Languages Initiative, a program widely reviled by Indigenous language activists as opaque, inefficient and capricious.
 As for the alienation of many Indigenous people from the government and from Canada 150, Ms. Joly repeated the Liberal line, that “reconciliation is one of the pillars of the social contract.”

 Before entering government, Ms. Joly was active with a number of cultural not-for-profits, and sat on the board of Montreal’s Musée d’art contemporain.
 In spite of her jammed agenda as Heritage Minister, she said this week that she still visits artists in their studios, to keep in touch with the front lines of artistic creation.
 Like other federal ministers, she had her pick of loaned art works for her office, from the Canada Council’s Art Bank.
 Her choices included challenging works by Kent Monkman, Shary Boyle, Shuvinai Ashoona and Claude Tousignant.